CONSIDER THIS:

 Be prepared with all the information

 If you aren’t sure whether your teen or young adult has received meningitis B vaccination, contact their healthcare provider’s office and ask for your teen’s vaccination records.
-It's important to note that there are two different types of meningitis vaccines, one for meningitis groups ACWY and one for meningitis group B. So, even if they already received a meningitis vaccine, they might not be vaccinated against meningitis B.
+It is important to note that there are different types of meningitis vaccines.
+While many teens or young adults may have received meningitis vaccination when they were younger, they could be missing vaccination for meningitis B.

 BE READY TO ASK ABOUT HOW TO HELP PROTECT YOUR TEEN